driessene/acoustic_camera/readme.md

 To use a stage, one must create a subclass which inherits the stage class.
 The new subclass will create the correct amount of input ports , the length of the input ports (default is 4), and destinations.

 ### Properties
-- num_ports - int: The number of ports. i.e., the number of sources of data the stage requires
+- num_ports - int: The number of ports. i.e., the number of sources of data the stage requires.
 - port_size - int: Ports are essentially queues inherited from multiprocessing.
-This is the length of the queue
+This is the length of the queue.
 - destinations - multiprocessing.queue: Default to none.
 A list of ports from another stage.
 Recall that ports are multiprocessing queues of a stage.
 - has_process - bool: Default is true.
 Set to false if the stage does not require a process.
 For example, when using matplotlib for plotting, matplotlib runs its own thread to update plots, thus a process is not needed.

 ### methods
 - run(self): To be implemented by a subclass.
 Runs forever in a while true loop.
 This is the code that the subclass customizes to it own purpose.
 - start(self): Starts the stage.
-Run whenever you are ready to begin the process
+Run whenever you are ready to begin the process.
 - stop(self): Stops the stage.
 - link_to_destination(self): Adds a new destination to the stage.
 This is easier to read than providing all destinations at once when creating the object.
 - port_get(self): Gets data from all ports.
 Always use this than accessing individual queues/ports.
 If a single port is used, add [0] to the end of the call to get the data.
 This is a blocking operation.
-- port_put(self, data): Puts data to all destination ports.
+- port_put(self, data): Puts data to all destinations.

 ## Message
 Messages are used to send data between stages.
 They are similar in thinking of emails between people.
 Messages have a main payload and metadata about the payload.

 ### Properties
-payload - any: The main content of the message. timestamp - datetime.time: The time the message was created.
+- payload - any: The main content of the message.
+- timestamp - datetime.time: The time the message was created.
 This is also automatically set.
-kwargs: Pass any other key word arguments as metadata if wanted.
+- kwargs: Pass any other key word arguments as metadata if wanted.
 For example: source, size, state, etc.

 ## FunctionStage - Stage
 Pass a function to this class to create a stage which runs the function on input data.
 This is simpler than creating subclasses for Stage, but is limited in functionality.
 For example, use this if you would like to call np.ravel() on data, or something just as simple.